How to Create a Literate Home

 Reading together on the sofa, bedtimes stories and visiting the library are just some ways of spending time together.

-10. Children how read achieve better in school.
+10. Children who read achieve better in school.

 Reading promotes achievement in all subjects, not just English.
 Children who are good readers tend to achieve better across the curriculum.